On asymptotic expansions of ergodic integrals for $\Z^d$-extensions of translation flows: Abstract

 \begin{lemma} Let $\Xcover$ be the $\Z$-cover associated to the $(s,1)$-staircase.
 There exists an homogeneous linear pseudo-Anosov automorphism $\psicomp$ on $\Xcomp$ with zero average drift. \end{lemma}

 \begin{proof} By \Cref{prop:twist}, the action (from the right on row vectors) of the matrices

 on the surface define parabolic automorphisms (in fact, Dehn twists) in the horizontal and vertical directions.
 Indeed, we note that the surface $\Xcomp$ can be decomposed into the union of two vertical cylinders (of widths 2 and 1 and heights 1 and $s-2$ respectively), or of a single horizontal cylinder (of width $s$ and height $1$).
-The homology class defining the cover can be represented by linear combination of horizontal paths (here $\gamma_4 - \gamma_2$), so the first automorphism preserves them.
-The second automorphism maps $\gamma_k$ to $\gamma_k + 2 |\gamma_k| \cdot \gamma_1$, where $|\gamma_k|$ is the length of $\gamma_k$.
-Therefore, it maps $\gamma_4 - \gamma_2$ to $(\gamma_4 +2 \gamma_1) - (\gamma_2 + 2 \gamma_1) = \gamma_4 - \gamma_2$.
-Therefore, both $D_h$ and $D_v$ preserve $\gamma_4 - \gamma_2$ and so any hyperbolic composition of these two linear maps defines a linear pseudo-Anosov automorphism which preserves the cover morphism.\\
+The homology class defining the cover can be represented by linear combination of horizontal paths (here $\gamma_3 - \gamma_1$), so the first automorphism preserves them.
+If $\eta$ is the homology class corresponding to the vertical side, the second automorphism maps $\gamma_k$ to $\gamma_k + 2 \cdot \eta$, for $k = 1$ or $3$.
+Therefore, it maps $\gamma_3 - \gamma_1$ to itself and both $D_h$ and $D_v$ preserve $\gamma_3 - \gamma_1$ and so any hyperbolic composition of these two linear maps defines a linear pseudo-Anosov lift which preserves the cover morphism.\\

 Notice moreover that their is a linear involution $\sigma$ with derivative $- Id$ on $\Xcomp$ which commutes with Dehn twists and such that $\sigma_* \Gamma = - \Gamma$.
-Hence, if we consider the Frobenius fonction corresponding to one of these Dehn twist, it satisfies $F \circ \sigma = - F$ and has thus zero average.
-Which implies by \Cref{drift_compat} that the Frobenius function of pseudo-Anosov obtained as product of these Dehn twists are also zero average. \end{proof}
+Hence, if we consider the Frobenius function corresponding to one of these Dehn twists, it satisfies $F \circ \sigma = - F$ and has thus zero average.
+This implies, by \Cref{drift_compat}, that the Frobenius function of a pseudo-Anosov automorphisms obtained as product of such Dehn twists also has zero average. \end{proof}

-No claim is made that these are all the possible pseudo-Anosov automorphisms with these properties (up to homotopy); for example, we don't consider orientation reversing automorphisms.